What next?

 Supply chain theory in 140 characters

-One of the good things about Twitter is that in concentrates the mind.
+One of the good things about Twitter is that it concentrates the mind.
 Can you get your thought, your hypothesis, your joke or witticism down to just 140 characters?
 As we’ve got deeper and deeper into the ColaLife project a hypothesis has been developing about supply chains.
-I’ve been trying to get this hypothesis down to 140 […]
+I’ve been trying to get this hypothesis down to […]